NateEag/nateeag.com/pages/work/interview-questions.md

   details.
 [Should reveal the answers to: "What do they use for version control?"
 "What's their task tracker?"
 "Is deployment automated?"
 "Do they have automated tests?"
 "Do they do manual QA?"
 "Do they have CI/CD?"]

+* Can I see the employee handbook? [if the answer is not "here you go", that tells you something about company transparency and culture]

+* Do you claim the IP rights to code your devs write on their own hardware and time?